Syslifters/reptor/docs/docs/writing-plugins/write-plugins.md

 Now we want to bring our data into a beautiful and human-readable format.
 SysReptor uses markdown and allows HTML syntax there.

-reptor uses the [Django template language](https://docs.djangoproject.com/en/4.2/ref/templates/language/) with a slightly different syntax for formatting.
+reptor uses the [Django template language](https://docs.djangoproject.com/en/4.2/ref/templates/language/){ target=_blank } with a slightly different syntax for formatting.

 BLOCK_TAG_START = "<!--{%"
 BLOCK_TAG_END = "%}-->"